aaronriekenberg/aaronriekenberg.github.io/content/posts/unsafe-strings.md

 }
 ```

+`name` is declared in `main` as a const variable.
 We pass `name` as a constant reference to `someFunction` assuming it cannot be mutated.

 But in `someFunction` we can cast to a mutable reference and write to it.

 At best C++ can only give opt-in immutability, and we can easily defeat this with a cast.

-We need a "safe" programming language.
+We need a "safer" programming language.
 More on this later.

-On my system the output from above is:
+Output from above is:

 ```
-before someFunction name = ''
-after someFunction name = 'test'
+before someFunction name = 'immutable' after someFunction name = 'test'
 ```